 Ok, if you’re looking to get your bento box on then I’m going to tell you straight up, this isn’t the blog post for you.
 The idea of me sending my children to school with anything remotely resembling a panda or minion or whatever else fun these amazingly talented parents put together is HILAR.
 I can barely pour cereal into bowls on a morning without grumbling, I truly detest mornings THAT much.

-If you are like me and this is going to be the first time you will be sending you children to school with pack ups, then welcome, this is the part where we can all look at each other and whisper… but is a sandwich every day enough?!
+If you are like me and this is the part where we can all look at each other and whisper… but is a sandwich every day enough?!
 Are snack things really that expensive and will they even eat it?
 I’ve spend years denying packed lunch requests for two reasons: one, I think I made this clear earlier, I’m shit on a morning and I am likely to forget on at least one occasion and end up bashing together a ham sandwich between two end slabs of bread and throwing in a carrot for good luck.
 Secondly, I often worry that my kids aren’t getting enough or that they won’t have something warm in their bellies for the remainder of the day.
 Edith has (very infrequently I’ll admit) come home and told me she’s been cold at school, and we’ve all been in the position of being cold and unable to shake it.
 Hot food in their tummies before they go out to play can only be a good thing in my mind, right?

 So, with that in mind, I’ve put together a few ideas for school packed lunches – as much for myself as for you.
 Once again, you aren’t going to find pretty or cool, but you will find practical and easy to make.

 - The Sandwich – the holy grail of lunch food, everyone expects it, most kids love it.
-We’re talking ham, cheese, sliced chicken, tuna, egg, salami, jam… anything really, just make sure you avoid the peanut butter and you’ll be fine.
+We’re talking ham, cheese, sliced chicken, tuna, egg, salami, jam, prawns… anything really, just make sure you avoid the peanut butter and you’ll be fine.

 - The wrap – did you make fajitas last night?
 Well make a wrap today!
 If you didn’t then you can still crack on with ham, cheese… basically anything you would put in a sandwich just, you know, in a wrap.